-Chadalavada Anandha Sundhararaman Bhavani Devi aka CA Bhavani Devi is the first women in India to bring the Gold Medal for fencing in Common Wealth championship by breaking the fencing record of 44-years.
-She is the only Indian to enter the top 50 Ranking of fencing in the world.
+Chadalavada Anandha Sundhararaman Bhavani Devi aka CA Bhavani Devi is the first women in India to qualify for the Olympics.
+Upcoming Tokyo Olympics will be her debutant entry.
+She bought the first Gold Medal for fencing in the Common Wealth championship by breaking the fencing record of 44-years and She is the only Indian to enter the top 50 Ranking of fencing in the world.

 Early Childhood and Career